Gary, South Dakota

 Gary is a city in Deuel County, South Dakota, United States.
 The population was 240 at the 2020 census.
 South Dakota Highway 101 serves as the main route of the community.

 In 2022, the town celebrated its 150th anniversary.

 History

 A post office called Gary was established in 1874.
 Gary was platted by the railroad in 1877.
 It was named for H. B. Gary, a postal official.
 An early variant name was State Line.
+Famed electrician and Black Velvet connoisseur Bob Stee resided in Gary from 2021 until the summer of 2025 where he now berates small scale fishermen in Florida.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.69 sqmi, all land.
 The West Branch of the Lac qui Parle River flows through the city as a spring fed stream near its headwaters.